escapace/manage/README.md

 `manage` is a convention for setting up shell programs that use subcommands.

 ## Usage

+In this example we'll use `manage` as a submodule.
+We'll go through the setup process,  understand the distinction between commands and modules, describe built-in statements.
+We'll also see how `manage` can be used as a module manager.

 ### Setup

-`manage` is generally very flexible.
-In this example, we’ll use it as a submodule.
-Make a temporary directory, initialize a git project and add a directory to it (vendor, in this case).
+We make a temporary directory, initialize a git project and add a directory to it (vendor, in this case).

 ``` bash
 $ mkdir tmp